Double Dip or Double Your Money? … or Both?

 Double Dip

-“Overall, the sentiment among our expert panel regarding the U.S. housing market outlook continues to deteriorate.
+There is no doubt the survey looked negatively on house prices through the rest of 2011.
+Robert Shiller, MacroMarkets co-founder and chief economist said:“Overall, the sentiment among our expert panel regarding the U.S. housing market outlook continues to deteriorate.
 Now they are expecting only a weak recovery, and even that is not until 2013.
-This uninspiring view must be influenced by the persistently weak market fundamentals – high unemployment, supply overhang, an unabated foreclosure crisis, and constrained mortgage credit.”
+This uninspiring view must be influenced by the persistently weak market fundamentals – high unemployment, supply overhang, an unabated foreclosure crisis, and constrained mortgage credit.”Terry Loebs, MacroMarkets managing director commented on the dreaded ‘double dip’.

 “Many more experts are now projecting a double-dip after witnessing the double-dead cat bounce that came in the wake of expired government stimulus programs.
 In December, only 15% of our panelists were projecting that a new post-crash low would materialize for national home prices.
-Now, just three months later, almost 50% foresee a double-dip happening this year, and not a single panelist expects national home prices to recover to the pre-bubble trend in the coming 5 years.”
+Now, just three months later, almost 50% foresee a double-dip happening this year, and not a single panelist expects national home prices to recover to the pre-bubble trend in the coming 5 years.”However, the longer term view of home prices was much more optimistic.

 Double Your Money

-This means, if you purchased a house today with a 10% cash down payment, you could double your cash in five years; even taking the projected double dip into consideration.
+The experts projected that by the end of 2015 home prices would attain a cumulative level of appreciation of almost 10% (see chart below from the report).This means, if you purchased a house today with a 10% cash down payment, you could double your cash in five years; even taking the projected double dip into consideration.

 Shiller also noted that there continues to be significant dispersion among the panelists regarding their individual home price forecasts:

-“A few respondents do see a real recovery, predicting prices up 20% or so by 2015.”
+“A few respondents do see a real recovery, predicting prices up 20% or so by 2015.”If that happens, you would have TRIPLED your cash.

 No comments: